Rent budget calculator

 How this calculator works

-This page turns income, target rent, and entered expenses into rent targets using common budgeting bands.
+This page compares planned monthly rent with annual gross income and subtracts the visible aggregate non-rent expense amount from gross monthly income.
 The output is a planning estimate, not an approval decision or a complete household budget.

-- Treat landlord screening rules as qualification checks, not proof that the rent is comfortable.
+- Treat income rules as comparisons, not proof that the rent is comfortable.

 When to use this page